Strong Banach Property (T) for Simple Algebraic Groups of Higher Rank: Introduction

 \end{itemize} \end{defi} {\bf Remark 1.} We say that a class of Banach spaces $\E$ is given by a super-property, if any Banach space $F$ finitely representable in $\E$ (i.e. for any finite dimensional subspace $V\subset F$ and $\eps>0$ there exists $E\in\E$ which contains $V$ $(1+\eps)$-isometrically) is an element of $\E.$ It is clear that a class of type $>1$ is given by a super-property. \\{\bf Remark 2.} If $\E$ is a class of Banach spaces given by a super-property and not a class of type $>1,$ then $\E$ contains $L_1(\mu),$ where $\mu$ is any $\sigma$-finite measure.
 In fact, by the classification of $\sigma$-finite measures it suffices to show that $\ell_1$ and $L_1(\{0,1\}^\infty)$ are elements of $\E.$ $L_1(\{0,1\}^\infty)$ is finitely representable in $\ell_1.$ By condition i) in the definition, $\ell_1$ is finitely representable in the class $\E.$ Since $\E$ is given by a super-property, we conclude that $L_1(\{0,1\}^\infty)$ and $\ell_1$ belong to $\E.$

 Let $\E$ be a class of Banach spaces stable under complex conjugation and duality.
-Let $\ell$ be a length function of $G.$ Denote $\E_{G,\ell}$ the set of isomorphic classes of representations $(E,\pi)$ of $G$ such that $E\in\E$ and for any $g\in G.$ Denote $\CC^\E_{\ell}(G)$ the completion of compactly supported functions $C_c(G)$ on $G$ by the norm
+Let $G$ be a locally compact topological group.
+Let $\ell$ be a continuous length function of $G.$ Denote $\E_{G,\ell}$ the set of isomorphism classes of strongly continuous representations $(E,\pi)$ of $G$ such that $E\in\E$ and for any $g\in G.$ Denote $\CC^\E_{\ell}(G)$ the completion of compactly supported functions $C_c(G)$ on $G$ with respect to the norm

-\begin{defi} We say that a locally compact group $G$ has strong Banach property (T) if for any class of Banach spaces $\E$ of type $> 1$ stable complex conjugation and duality, and any length function $\ell$ over $G$, there exists $s_0>0$ such that the following holds.
-For any $C>0$ and $s_0\geq s\geq 0$, there exists a real self-adjoint idempotent element $\pro$ in $\CC^\E_{C+s\ell}(G)$, such that for any representation $(E,\pi)\in\E_{G,C+s\ell},$ the image of $\pi(\pro)$ consists of all $G$-invariant vectors in $E.$ \end{defi}
+\begin{defi} We say that a locally compact group $G$ has strong Banach property (T) if for any class of Banach spaces $\E$ of type $> 1,$ stable under complex conjugation and duality, and any continuous length function $\ell$ over $G$, there exists $s_0>0$ such that the following holds.
+For any $C>0$ and $s_0\geq s\geq 0$, there exists a real self-adjoint idempotent element $\pro$ in $\CC^\E_{C+s\ell}(G)$, such that for any representation $(E,\pi)\in\E_{G,C+s\ell},$ the image of $\pi(\pro)$ consists of all $G$-invariant vectors in $E,$ i.e.